-- there is general agreement that the objective set can be reached; - $-\ \mbox{the objective}$ is a sensible indicator or proxy for the change which is sought it will have been met.

-- the objective will be associated with an agreed future point by which
+Specific Measurable it will say in precise terms what is sought; there will exist means to establish stakeholder's satisfaction on whether or not the objective has been achieved.
+Attainable Relevant there is general agreement that the objective set can be reached; the objective is a sensible indicator or proxy for the change which is sought Timed - the objective will be associated with an agreed future point by which it will have been met.